 I propose that this really means that we need to write differently since our brains are reading it differently.
 Writing for screens is taking content and optimizing it for digital consumption.
 It’s understanding that these differences do exist, acknowledging them, and then working with them instead of against them.

 Duh, right?
 Yet we all know websites that are terrible.
 The key is understanding these differences and applying best practices to your online content.
+You may want to visit this site for more information on how to craft an effective website for your digital marketing campaign.
 Here’s a few things you can do, right now, to improve your website.

 Bullets are easier to read for lists and makes them scannable.